The Chameleon | Doors | Early tales

 The Chameleon does not only disguise himself here.
 He also puts Robert Gray into a new persona as well.
 Gray's clothes have plenty of glamour themselves, and Davis draws him as another one of his elegant leading men, like the Chameleon and Dick Cole.
 Gray is in white tie and tails for a flashback sequence (page 4).

 DOORS.
 The wall episode in this story is inventive (page 5).
 It shows the interest in technology of the era.
-SPOILERS.
-It also anticipates hidden doorways in other Chameleon tales.
-These tend to appear around two-thirds way though the stories, adding color to the plot:
+For related examples in the Chameleon tales, you can go to the section on Doors in this article.

 COMPARISON WITH THE KING.
 Later, the King will also try to prove a condemned man is innocent, in "Proof for a Pardon" (Flash Comics #35, November 1942).
 The King's tale is more of a detective story, in which the King tries to uncover the events surrounding the crime.
 This Chameleon tale is more of an adventure story.
 We know at an early stage the real story behind the crime, and the Chameleon puts more emphasis on first rescuing condemned man Robert Gray from prison, then finding the real killer where he is holed up in New York's underworld.
 As an adventure tale, it is certainly slam bang.